David Harrington (Medal of Honor)

 David Harrington (April 4, 1856 – September 20, 1945) was a fireman first class serving in the United States Navy who received the Medal of Honor for bravery.

 Biography

-Harrington was born April 4, 1856, in Washington, D.C. and after joining the navy from was stationed aboard the USS Tallapoosa (1863) as a fireman first class.
+Harrington was born April 4, 1856, in Washington, D.C.
+After joining the navy he was stationed aboard the USS Tallapoosa (1863) as a fireman first class.
 Just before midnight August 21, 1884 the USS Tallapoosa collided with the schooner James S. Lowell about five miles from Vineyard Haven, Rhode Island and started to sink.
 Harrington remained in the fireroom until the fires were put out by the rising waters and when the water was up to his waist he opened the safety valves.
 For his actions on that night he received the Medal October 18, 1884.

 He died September 20, 1945, and was buried at Arlington National Cemetery, Arlington, Virginia.

 Medal of Honor citation

 Rank and organization: First Class Fireman, U.S. Navy.
 Born: 1856, Washington, D.C.
 Accredited to: Washington, D.C.
 G.O.
 No.: 326, 18 October 1884.